H1drogen/gdpr_obfuscator/README.md

    - Attach the `AmazonS3FullAccess` AWS managed policy to the Lambda execution role.

 3. **Upload the Code:**
-   - Create a zip file containing the `lambda_function.py`.
+   - Download the zip file named "lambda_function.zip" found in the codebase (obfuscator/lambda_function.zip).
    - In the Lambda console, upload the zip file in the code source section.

 4. **Create a Layer Compatible with the Lambda Runtime (Python 3.12):**